 The Thrill-Seeker

-The Thrill-Seeker relies on the adrenaline of deadline pressure.
-While this can produce occasional wins, it creates chronic stress and little margin for error.
+The Thrill-Seeker relies on deadline-driven adrenaline.
+While that can produce occasional wins, it creates chronic stress and little margin for error.
 The fix: create mini-deadlines, use time-blocking, and adopt Pomodoro-style sprints to manufacture safe urgency.

 Matching Strategies to Your Type

 If you’re unsure, a short self-assessment can help pinpoint your pattern.
-Fluidwave’s procrastination quiz can provide personalized next steps.
+Fluidwave’s procrastination quiz can provide personalized next steps at https://fluidwave.com.

 Crafting a Procrastination-Proof Workflow

-With your why identified, the next step is building a workflow that makes action the easiest choice.
-The goal isn’t perfect discipline; it’s a system that reduces friction and rewards small wins.
+With your why identified, build a workflow that makes action the easiest choice.
+The goal isn’t perfect discipline, it’s a system that reduces friction and rewards small wins.

 Dismantle Overwhelm by Thinking Small